madelinemckune/Rainbow-Dance/Getting-Started-With-Git.md

 >"theNameOfTheFile.txt" # this is only for Git bash
 ```

-Edit The File in a Text Editor # atom is great!
+Edit The File in a Text Editor and Save # atom is great!

 Add the File to Your Local Repo:
 ```